fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 1/6/2011 | 19.536
 1/7/2011 | 2573.82
 1/7/2011 | 609.98
-... | ...
-... | ...
-... | ...
-... | ...

-In order to render a chart, you need to provide data in form of a [Datatable](/fusiontime/fusiontime-data-engine/overview) which records data in rows and columns.
-To create a `DataTable` first you need to create a [DataStore](/fusiontime/fusiontime-data-engine/overview) and load the data into the `DataTable` in JSON or 2D array format.
+FusionTime accepts a [Datatable](/fusiontime/fusiontime-data-engine/overview) as it's data source. `DataTable`, is a part of [DataStore](/fusiontime/fusiontime-data-engine/overview), is the tabular representation of data.
 To create the `DataTable`, you need to provide the following:

-* The `schema` which defines the properties of the columns.
+* `schema` - which defines the properties of the columns.

-* The `actual` values for each row and column of the `DataTable` as the data.
+* `data` - values of each row and column of the DataTable

+> For an instance of FusionTime, you can create `n` number of `dataTables`, but only 1 `dataStore`.

-Now, let's check how to prepare the schema and the data of the `DataTable`.
+Next, let's learn how to prepare the schema and the data of the `DataTable`.

 ### Create the `schema`

+The schema outlines each column represented in the above table.
 The schema contains an array which has multiple objects created in it.
 Each object represents a column in the `DataTable`.

-The schema maps the data to the columns of a `DataTable` along with the type for each column and the input format in case of date.
-You've to mandatorily specify the schema for each `DataTable`.
+> `name` and `type` are mandatory keys for each object.
+If the object type is ‘time’ then `format` is also a mandatory key.

 To define the schema, let's create a `schema.json` file and copy the following code: